mikeumus/eloquent-javascript-with-mikeumus/program_structure,_chapter_2.md

 Having the loop’s condition produce `false` is not the only way a loop can finish.
 There is a special statement called `break` that has the effect of immediately jumping out of the enclosing loop.

 This program illustrates the `break` statement.
-It finds the first number that is both greater than or equal to 20 and divisible by $$7$$.
+It finds the first number that is both greater than or equal to 20 and divisible by {% math %}7{% endmath %}.

 ``` javascript
 for (var current = 20; ; current++) {